 - 1 cup good quality beef broth

-Add meat to a large ziptop bag.
-Add [easyazon_link identifier="B00FVFR5MU" locale="US" tag="thskchcaba-20"]flour[/easyazon_link], 1 teaspoon kosher salt, 1/2 teaspoon freshly ground pepper, and thyme.
+- Add meat to a large zip-top bag.
+Add flour, 1 teaspoon kosher salt, ½ teaspoon freshly ground pepper, and thyme.
 Shake bag to coat all meat pieces with flour.

-In the pan that you cooked the beef, add onions and cook until browned.
+- In the pan where you cooked the beef, add onions and cook until browned.
 Add another tablespoon of olive oil if needed.
 Add garlic and saute until fragrant.
-Add to crock pot along with carrots and mushooms.
+Add to crockpot along with carrots and mushrooms.

-Whisk together, beef broth, tomato paste and wine.
-Pour into slow cooker and gently mix to combine.
+- Whisk together, beef broth, tomato paste, and wine.
+Pour into the slow cooker and gently mix to combine.

 - Cover and cook on low for about 8 hours or until meat is tender and shreds easily.